manatlan/htagweb/README.md

     <img src="https://badge.fury.io/py/htagweb.svg?x" alt="Package version">
 </a>

-This "htagweb" module is the official way to expose htag's apps on the web
+This "htagweb" module is the official way to expose htag's apps on the web.

+**Important note**
+On the web, the server can handle many clients : so, it's not possible to handle each tag instances per user.
+SO there are 1 limitation compared to classical htag runners which comes with htag.

+ - ~~there can be only one managed instance of a htag class, per user~~ (it's the case in classical runners too)
+ - and tag instances doesn't live as long as the runner lives (when you hit F5, it will be destroyed/recreated).
+So, keeping states must be done thru the tag.state / tag.root.state (which is the session of the user).

+So developping a htag app which work the same on desktop and on the web, should manage its states in tag.state / tag.root.state ;-)

  ## Features

  * based on [starlette](https://pypi.org/project/starlette/)
+ * multiple ways to handle sessions (file, mem, etc ...)
  * compatible with **uvloop** !!!
  * compatible with multiple gunicorn/uvicorn/webworkers !!!
+ * compatible with **tag.update()**
- * works on gnu/linux or windows !
+ * works on gnu/linux, ios or windows !
- * real starlette session available (in htag instance, and starlette request)
+ * real starlette session available (in tag.state, and starlette request.session)
  * compatible with oauth2 authent ( [authlib](https://pypi.org/project/Authlib/) )
- * 'parano mode' (can aes encrypt all communications between client & server ... to avoid mitm'proxies)
+ * 'parano mode' (can aes encrypt all communications between client & server ... to avoid mitm'proxies on ws exchanges)

 ## Roadmap / futur

  - ? replace starlette by fastapi ?
+ - the double rendering (double init creation) is not ideal.
+But great for SEO bots.
+Perhaps I could find a better way (and let only one rendering, but how ?!) ?!
+ - more unittests !!!
-- better logging !!!!
+ - better logging !!!
-- more parameters (session size, etc ...)
-- parano mode
-- perhaps a bi-modal version (use ws, and fallback to http when ws com error)

 ## Examples